fili5rovic/NEX-0/json/levels/doc.md

 Defines the CPUs available in the level.
 Each CPU object has:

 #### `id` (string, required)
 Unique identifier for this CPU instance.
+Used to reference the CPU in completion conditions.

 #### `type` (string, required)
 Reference to a CPU type (either built-in or defined in `newCpuTypes`).